Thesis

 Source: NASA

 Other SpaceX customers include commercial satellite operators such as SES, which began a contract to use the Falcon 9 to launch its satellites in 2016.
-Satellite operator Telesat made a launch agreement with SpaceX in the same year.
-Another operator that uses SpaceX is Intelsat, which SpaceX was launching satellites for in August 2023 as part of a push by the FCC for a "fleet-wide refresh" to clear the way for 5G networks.
+Satellite operator Telesat signed a launch agreement with SpaceX the same year.
+Another operator that uses SpaceX is Intelsat, which SpaceX launched satellites for in August 2023 as part of a push by the FCC for a "fleet-wide refresh" to clear the way for 5G networks.
 Two months later, SpaceX and the European Space Agency signed an agreement for two Falcon 9 launches in 2024, each carrying two Galileo satellites.

 Starlink Customers

-An estimated 37% of the world’s population lacks access to the internet, amounting to 2.9 billion people who are offline.
-Of the 2.9 billion, 96% live in developing countries with severely limited internet infrastructure.
-Starlink primarily aims to serve people in these areas and in remote or rural locations where internet connectivity poses a challenge.
-About 3.4 billion people, approximately 43% of the global population, live in rural locations.
-In addition to individual consumers, small businesses operating in these rural or remote regions can significantly benefit from Starlink's service.
+An estimated 25% of the world’s population lacks access to the internet, amounting to 2.2 billion people who are offline.
+Of that 2.2 billion, 96% live in developing countries with severely limited internet infrastructure.
+Starlink primarily aims to serve people in these areas and in remote or rural locations where internet connectivity poses a challenge (about 3.4 billion people, approximately 43% of the global population, live in rural locations).

 Starlink’s offering extends to government and emergency services.
 In natural disasters or situations where internet services are disrupted, Starlink can provide resilient connectivity.
-This was highlighted in the example of Ukraine during its crisis marked by conflict with Russia.
-Starlink ensured reliable internet connectivity and helped the country withstand electrical and communication infrastructure attacks.
-SpaceX also secured a contract with the US Department of Defense in June 2023 to provide Starlink internet for Ukraine's military.
+This was highlighted during the Ukraine-Russia crisis, in which Starlink ensured reliable internet connectivity and helped Ukraine withstand attacks on its electrical and communication infrastructure.
+SpaceX secured a contract with the US Department of Defense in June 2023 to provide Starlink internet for Ukraine's military.

 The travel industry, including cruise ships, airplanes, and boats, is a growing sector within Starlink's customer base.
 Starlink's ability to provide internet connectivity virtually anywhere on Earth has made it an attractive solution for industries and customers that require mobility and remote connectivity.
 Hawaiian Airlines, Royal Caribbean, and Carnival Corporation are among its customers.